amethystsoft/vein/README.md

 ### Testing of Migrations
 You can create an in memory database by passing `nil` as path to a `ModelContainer`.
 Also Vein comes with a small Test helper in `VeinTesting`, reducing the code you need to write yourself.

-### Transaction handling and conflicts
+### Save Transaction handling and conflicts
 Each `context.save()` is atomic per context and happens inside an SQL transaction.

-We generally recommend not to save the same models on multiple threads for concurrency, for error handling becoming annoying alone.
+We generally recommend not to save the same models on multiple threads concurrently, for error handling becoming annoying alone.

 ### Dependency Footprint
 Vein is designed to be highly portable, relying on standard Swift Evolution tools, cross platform wrappers and platform specific tools (for storing encryption keys), to make usage as seemless as possible for you.